Cracking the Code: the Mysteries of Native Bees in Utah

 HOW WILL YOU HELP

-Collect bees from pan traps, identify native bee species, and collect vegetation and environmental data.
+Collect bees and other pollinators from pan traps, identify native bee species, and collect vegetation and environmental data.

 Collect DNA samples